YuriCorredor/YuriCorredor/README.md

 - 🔭 I'm currently working on becoming the best I can possibly be
-- 🌱 I'm also currently learning all about frontend development
+- 🌱 I'm also currently learning all about software development
 - ⚡ Fun fact: I love learning about everything, and I love to read fiction books about time travel

 <img src="https://github-readme-stats-sigma-five.vercel.app/api?username=YuriCorredor&show_icons=true&theme=radical" />